 Every 10 years, lawmakers redraw legislative and congressional districts based on new population figures.
 Voters in 2010 mandated that legislators draw districts based on existing geographic and political boundaries and not in an effort to gain a political upper hand.

-Legislators last year adopted maps that led to the election of more Democrats to both Congress and the Legislature.
-But critics contend the final districts still do not reflect Florida's political divide.
+After the "Fair Districts" amendments legislators adopted maps that led to the election of more Democrats.
+But critics contend the final districts still do not accurately reflect Florida's political divide.

 "We are very pleased with the Court's ruling.
 Florida voters, through the passage of the Fair Districts Amendments, demanded an open and transparent redistricting process.
 With this ruling, the public can finally learn the truth," said Adam Schachter, a lawyer representing the League of Women Voters.

 Neither House Speaker Will Weatherford's nor Senate President Don Gaetz's offices would comment on the decision.